 Babies often cry during take-off and landing because of the ear pain or discomfort.
 Give your little one their favorite thing to suck.
 Breastfeeding always helps.

 Baby pouches is a great invention (if your little one agrees to take them).
 Crackers, rice cookies, raisins, dried mango have been a hit here so far.

 The best toys for us have been: (finger) puppets, including old socks with cats’ faces on them (one of the favorite toys), an old phone case with old cards, suction

 toys to stick to windows.
-Many children like playing with stickers but not ours.
-Maybe too early or just not her thing.
+Older toddlers love playing with stickers.
 Paper/ plastic cups and other seemingly useless things are so interesting to explore by the little one.

 Take a sling on board

 You’ll have your hands free for the luggage before the plane and then, especially on a long-haul flight, when your baby falls asleep in a sling, you may be able to snooze without fear of dropping your precious one on the floor.
 It might work with a toddler too if they are calm enough.
 Ours is very active even in sleep, so, unfortunately, this technique doesn’t work for us after she turned, 1,5.